Psychology Major - Bachelor of Arts (BA)

 - Students majoring in other CASSH programs may choose either a B.A. or a B.S. degree.

-- Language courses (ARA, CHI, FRE, GCL, GER, HMG, JPN, RUS, SPA) used to fulfill the general education requirement: "Mathematical/logical systems and modern languages" (GE 02, category 2) may also be used to meet the B.A. and B.S. language requirements.
+- Language courses at the 102-level or higher (CHI, FRE, GCL, GER, HCK, HMG, JPN, RUS, SPA, or SPE 214) used to fulfill a general education requirement may also be used to meet the B.A. and B.S. language requirements.

 - At least one course in the degree must be a CASSH designated diversity course.